|A pdf version of this code can be viewed here – Gambling Advertising Code 2019.

 All gambling advertisements must adhere to the Principles and Rules set out in this Code.
 In addition, the Principles and Rules set out in the Advertising Standards Code describe the standards expected in all advertising, including gambling advertisements.
-Attention is drawn to the Gambling Act 2003 and the Racing Act 2003.
+Attention is drawn to the Gambling Act 2003 and the Racing Industry Act 2020.

 Definition of Advertisement

 “Advertising and Advertisement(s)” means any message, the content of which is controlled directly or indirectly by the advertiser, expressed in any language and communicated in any medium with the intent to influence the choice, opinion or behaviour of those to whom it is addressed.

 Application of the Code

 This Code applies to all gambling advertisements placed in any media.
 This code does not apply to any advertisements whose purpose is solely and clearly to educate people about problem gambling.

 Ultimately, the responsibility to be aware of and comply with all aspects of advertising regulation is shared between all the parties to an advertisement, including the advertiser, agencies and media organisations.
 This Code does not apply to content not controlled by the advertiser.

 The Code is made up of three parts: